vijayakumarsuraj/automation/README.md

     ruby main.rb setup

-Setup required features, applications and test packs.
-These are located in the Packages/ directory.
+Setup required features.
+These are located in the Packages/Features directory.
 Run the administrative console.
 Start up the 'package' command and follow prompts.

     run console